Abu Faraj al-Libbi: Guantanamo Review Task Force

 On January 21, 2009, the day he was inaugurated, United States President Barack Obama issued three executive orders related to the detention of individuals in Guantanamo Bay detention camp.

 That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Guantanamo Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was insufficient evidence to justify charging them.
 On April 9, 2013, that document was made public after a Freedom of Information Act request.

 Abu Faraj al-Libi was one of the 71 individuals deemed unable to be charged due to insufficient evidence, but too dangerous to release.

 Obama said those deemed unable to be charged due to insufficient evidence, but too dangerous to release would start to receive reviews from a Periodic Review Board.

 Periodic Review Board

 The first review was not convened until November 20, 2013.
 Al-Libi was denied approval for transfer on September 16, 2016.

+Lawsuit against MI5 and MI6 in UK

+Al-Libbi commissioned barrister Rachel Toney to file a lawsuit against UK's MI5 and MI6.
+Al-Libbi accuses them of being part of the torture he received during his captivity by the Central Intelligence Agency.
+The lawsuit is held under exclusion of the public due to secret information.
+The office of his barrister was searched in January 2026.
+The Government of the United Kingdom described this as a "serious abuse of power" and apologized in March 2026.